US$41,921 per hour

 Feb.
 23, 2018: It was announced today that the sale of 36 F-15 aircraft to Qatar will include “an advanced cockpit system with a large format display” and a new stronger internal wing structure.
 Boeing said that the upgrade is available to the U.S. Air Force and international customers if they wish to extend the service life of their existing F-15 fleets.

-To date about 2,000 F-15 aircraft in all versions have been produced.
+To date over 2,000 F-15 aircraft in all versions have been produced.